shundhammer/dasdfmt-proto/README.md

 This repo is just for prototypes for YaST s/390 dasdfmt -related development.

-See the [issues](https://github.com/shundhammer/dasdfmt-proto/issues) for screenshots and discussion.
+See [issue tracker](https://github.com/shundhammer/dasdfmt-proto/issues) for screenshots and discussion.